uperl/Memcached-RateLimit/README.md

 This method will **also** return boolean false, if it is unable to connect to or otherwise experiences an error talking to the memcached server.
 In this case it will also call the [error handler](#error_handler).

+\[version 0.04\]

+If `$retry` is provided then if there are errors talking to memcached, it will be attempted `$retry` times.
+If this parameter is not provided, then the default instance retry limit will be used, and if there is not instance default the class default of `1` will be used.

 ## set\_read\_timeout